noir-lang/noir/docs/docs/reference/debugger/debugger_repl.md

 >
 ```

-In the example above: we start with a clean Brillig memory, then step through a `Store` opcode which stores the value of register 3 (1) into the memory address stored in register 0 (0).
+In the example above: we start with clean Brillig memory, then step through a `Store` opcode which stores the value of register 3 (1) into the memory address stored in register 0 (0).
 Thus now `memory` shows memory address 0 contains value 1.

-Note: this command is only functional while the debugger is executing a Brillig block.
+Note: this command is only functional while the debugger is executing unconstrained code.

 #### `memset [Memory address] [New value]`